symfony/symfony-docs/key-management.rst

 ========================

-Symfony provides a Key Management System integration through the :doc:`KeyManagement component </components/key-management>` and the ``framework.key_management`` configuration entry.
+Symfony provides a Key Management System integration through the :doc:`KeyManagement component </components/key-management>` and the ``key_management`` configuration it provides.
 It lets you encrypt and decrypt application data through a central key (held by AWS KMS, HashiCorp Vault Transit, a local keystore, ...) without ever exposing the master key material to the application.

 .. warning::

-    The KeyManagement component is :doc:`experimental </contributing/code/experimental>`
+    The KeyManagement component is :ref:`experimental <experimental-features>`
     and is not covered by Symfony's :doc:`Backward Compatibility Promise </contributing/code/bc>`.

 .. versionadded:: 8.2